jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology/6Church.md

 1. Women can teach in informal settings but not like elders teaching publicly in formal settings.

 ##### Interesting Quote:
-- *The woman author does not have teaching authority over an assembled congregation or a gruop of men.* (1155)
+- *The woman author does not have teaching authority over an assembled congregation or a group of men.* (1155)

 #### 2022-08-16 22:33 Pages 1160-1200